openturns/openturns/python/doc/theory/reliability_sensitivity/directional_simulation.rst

-The Central Limit Theorem enables the difference between the estimated value and the sought value to be controlled by means of a confidence interval (if N is sufficiently large, typically :math:`N` > a few dozens even if there is now way to say for sure if the asymptotic behaviour is reached).
+The Central Limit Theorem enables the difference between the estimated value and the sought value to be controlled by means of a confidence interval (if N is sufficiently large, typically :math:`N` > a few dozens even if there is now way to say for sure if the asymptotic behavior is reached).
 For a probability :math:`\alpha` strictly between 0 and 1 chosen by the user, one can, for example, be sure with a confidence :math:`\alpha`, that the true value of :math:`P_f` is between